glankk/gz/USAGE.md

 which is useful for preventing certain wrong warps from crashing.
 The bottom of the warps menu shows information about the game's current warp parameters.

+**_Warning:_** Starting a game (with a warp or scene loading command) when no file data is loaded (i.e. from the N64 logo and, to a lesser extent, the file select menu) will cause *undefined behavior*.

 ### Scene menu
 Selecting **explorer** will bring up the scene explorer, which shows an overlay of the current scene.